Formula E

 For example, one of the secrets to success in Formula E is efficient energy management.
 The development of ultra-efficient battery management software for our electric race cars has led to better intelligent power solutions for our road going EVs.

-Nissan Formula E Team sets sights on Season 11
+Nissan Formula E Team is on the attack for Season 12

-Nissan Formula E Team has paired Oliver Rowland and Norman Nato to form an experienced and competitive driver lineup for the 2024/25 ABB FIA Formula E World Championship.
+The Nissan Formula E Team again pairs Oliver Rowland and Norman Nato for the 2025/26 ABB FIA Formula E World Championship.

 Oliver Rowland

 Making his Formula E series debut in Season 5, Rowland hit the ground running, making his presence known during each round and racking up two podiums plus taking home the Rookie of the Year award.
 He continued to score points and podiums for the Nissan team through Season 7.
 He raced for Mahindra for the next two seasons before returning to Nissan Formula E Team in Season 10, where Rowland had his best season yet, with two victories (Misano and London) and five further podiums.
-With the momentum of Season 10, Rowland looks to make his mark again for Season 11.
+In Season 11, he amped up his focus and pace, taking several podiums and securing the World Driver’s Championship.

 Norman Nato

-Norman Nato returns to the team for Season 11 after a year away.
+Norman Nato returned to the team for Season 11 after a year away.
 The 32-year-old Frenchman had a stellar junior career, winning races in Formula Renault 3.5 Series, GP2 Series and FIA Formula 2, while also taking an overall second place at the 24 Hours of Le Mans in 2020.
-Back with his familiar Nissan team, Nato is determined more than ever to fight for the front of the grid and solidify his place on the podium.
+For Season 12, Nato is steadfast and determined more than ever to fight for the front of the grid and solidify his place on the podium.

 Formula E GEN3 Evo race car